Nikucyan/ARG/ARG-List.md

 This document is maintained by [Nikucyan](https://github.com/Nikucyan) & [bdcformpara](https://github.com/bdcformpara).

 > This is an *ARG list* recording some of the interesting ARGs (Argumented Reality Games) around the world.
 The main purpose is to study the game plays from various dev. groups.
-> Some organizations and producers may be controversial, this document is for learning and exchange purposes only.
+> Some organizations and producers may be controversial, this document is for learning and communication purposes only.

 ---